dannysmith/nationalrail-test-suite/README.md

 This is a suite of automated tests for the national rail website written using RSpec and Watir.

-## Overview

-* Automated test cases using Rspec and Watir.

 ## How to install

 This project uses Ruby and Watir to automate tests.